How To Wash Your Hair: 11 Tips And Tricks For Lustrous Locks

 8. Squeeze Out Water Gently

 Finally, give your hair a gentle squeeze to remove excess water and blot it with a towel.
 Rubbing and twisting wet hair can lead to breakage.
 Just hang your head down, flipping hair over your head.
-Bunch a towel at the ends, hold taut and rub it gently from both sides.
+Now, bunch a towel at the ends, hold taut, and run it over your hair quickly on both sides.
+This flicking motion will remove all the excess water.

 9. Air Dry Instead Of Blow Drying